-During the financial year under review, Mr. Mahesh Srinivasan Iyer was regularized as Non-Executive Director, at the 5th Annual General Meeting of the Company held on 14th September, 2020, based on the recommendation of Nomination and Remuneration Committee and the Board of Directors.
+During the financial year under review, Mr. Mahesh Srinivasan Iyer was regularized as Non-Executive Director, at the 6th Annual General Meeting of the Company held on 17th September, 2021, based on the recommendation of Nomination and Remuneration Committee and the Board of Directors.
 Mr. Iyer also serves the Chairman of the Board of your Company.

 Mr. Iyer retires by rotation and being eligible, offers himself for re-appointment pursuant to the Articles of Association of the Company.

-Ms. Vibha Paul Rishi, Independent Director of the Company, resigned from the Board, due to her pre-occupation, with effect from 15th September, 2020.
-Your Board of Directors also recorded its appreciation of the valuable contributions made by Ms. Rishi as the Independent Director to the Board's deliberations and proceedings during her term on the Board.
+Mr. Sukanto Aich, whole-time Director of the Company, resigned from the Board, due to his moving to global role in Signify, with effect from 21st July, 2021.
+Your Board of Directors also recorded its appreciation of the valuable contributions made by Mr. Aich as the Whole-time Director to the Board's deliberations and proceedings during his tenure on the Board.